Parametric Mie resonances and directional amplification in time-modulated scatterers: Discussion

-In summary, we have explored optical parametric amplification by spherical scatterers with time-modulated permittivity.
-The presented two geometries highlight the fascinating opportunities of simultaneous light amplification and scattering pattern control.
-Such particles can find applications for designing nanoscale parametric amplifiers.
+We have explored optical parametric amplification by spherical scatterers with time-modulated permittivity.
+The presented two example geometries highlight the fascinating opportunities of simultaneous light amplification and scattering pattern control provided by the additional temporal dimension.
+Indeed, the second sphere example provides an interesting functionality: shadow-free detection of incident light due to vanishing forward scattering (related concept using active and parity-time-symmetric dimers was suggested in~\cite{fleury_invisible_2015,safari_shadowfree_2018a}).
+The sphere scatters light sideways where it can be detected by sensors.
+Parametric amplification enables detection of extremely weak signals.
+Due to the symmetry of the sphere, it is possible to determine also the propagation direction of the light under detection by looking at the scattering pattern.
+Furthermore, time-modulated particles can find applications for designing nanoscale amplifiers.
 Due to the directional nature of their scattering and possibility of finite amplification, one can create exotic non-attenuating waveguide modes and topological edge modes in a non-uniform lattice of such spheres.
-Moreover, the second sphere example can provide unlimited scattered power for very weak incident light signals, paving the way to novel nanoscale sensors.
-Such scattering will cause only a small shadow for incident light in the forward direction.
-Due to the symmetry of the sphere, it is possible to determine the propagation direction of the light under detection by looking at the scattering pattern.
-Our results can be extended to particles with other geometries and represent the first step towards parametric metasurfaces based on time-modulated scatterers.
+Our results can be extended to other domains (acoustics, water waves, etc.), to particles with other geometries, and represent the first step towards parametric metasurfaces based on time-modulated scatterers.